kairotlei/track_music/readme.md

 `ut99_nrk.mptm` | *Unreal Tournament 99 intro*, by *Michiel van den Bos* @ *Epic Games* | https://youtu.be/2sj6B0_twF8 | https://youtu.be/qz3KhDGe6WU

 ## How to open these files?
+You can edit them and do whatever you want, but don't distribute claiming them as yours, so my last words will be:
+**Enjoy hacking music!**

 Windows:
 * VLC as player.
 * OpenMPT as player and editor.